Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Conclusions and outlook

 Our work provides a number of suggestions for further investigations.
-The $M_1$ model can be generalized and deformed in various ways without breaking the supersymmetry and/or the integrability.
+It is natural to ask if interpolations between the PXP and PXP-like fermion models provide new insights on the origin of quantum many-body scars in the former.
+Such interpolations can be obtained, for example, by replacing the fermions in the PXP-like fermion model by proper anyons.
+The $M_1$ model can also be generalized and deformed in various ways without breaking the supersymmetry and/or the integrability.
 For example, when replacing the constraint forbidding two neighboring sites to be occupied simultaneously by a constraint forbidding sites up to a distance $k$ apart from an occupied site, an $M_k$ model results~\cite{Fendley03-2}.
-The $M_2$ model is, like the $M_1$ model, known to be supersymmetric and integrable~\cite{Hagendorf14}.
-An arguably interesting open question is how our results translate to such generalizations and deformations of the $M_1$ model.
-Next, it is natural to ask if interpolations between the PXP and PXP-like fermion models provide new insights on the origin of quantum many-body scars.
-Such interpolations can be obtained, for example, by replacing the fermions in the PXP-like fermion model by proper anyons.
-On the level of integrability, this work opens up ways of using the toolbox of integrability to study dynamics in the class of introduced models.
+The $M_2$ model is, like the $M_1$ model, known to be supersymmetric and integrable, while $M_k$ models are supersymmetric for all $k$~\cite{Hagendorf14}.
+The $M_2$ model has recently gained attention since it additionally corresponds to ``free fermions in disguise"~\cite{Fendley24}.
+An interesting open question is how our results translate to such generalizations and deformations of the $M_1$ model, and to supersymmetric fermion lattice models in general.
+Shifting the focus to integrability, this work opens up ways of using the toolbox of integrability to study dynamics in the class of introduced models.
 Finally, while the eigenstates of this PXP-like fermion model can be exactly expressed as (linear combinations of two) Bethe-ansatz states, it is unclear if and how the conserved charges underlying integrability can be constructed for arbitrary values of the chemical potential.

 \acknowledgments We thank Devendra Singh Bhakuni, Jean-Yves Desaules, and Maksym Serbyn for useful discussions.
 We thank Zlatko Papi\'c for pointing out the perfect revivals in the discussed model, and Yuan Miao for helpful comments about the eigenspectrum of the Heisenberg Hamiltonian at roots of unity.